shrugs/fivestar/README.md

 # FiveStar

 FiveStar finds the best Amazon product in a domain, broken down by budget.
+Save yourself literally seconds when you want the best version of a generic product.

-It was covered by [TechCrunch](http://techcrunch.com/2014/06/03/fivestar-finds-the-best-products-on-amazon-from-any-category-on-any-budget/)!
+It was covered by [TechCrunch](http://techcrunch.com/2014/06/03/fivestar-finds-the-best-products-on-amazon-from-any-category-on-any-budget/)

 ## Install